apache/druid/docs/content/querying/scan-query.md

 queue which is ordered by timestamp.
 For every row above the result set limit, the row with the earliest (if descending) or latest (if ascending) timestamp will be dequeued.
 After every row has been processed, the sorted contents of the priority queue are streamed back to the Broker(s) in batches.
 Attempting to load too many rows into memory runs the risk of Historical nodes running out of memory.
-The `druid.query.scan.maxRowsQueuedForTimeOrdering` property protects from this by limiting the number of rows in the query result set when time ordering is used.
+The `druid.query.scan.maxRowsQueuedForOrdering` property protects from this by limiting the number of rows in the query result set when time ordering is used.

 2. N-Way Merge: Each segment on a Historical is opened in parallel.
 Since each segment's rows are already time-ordered, an n-way merge can be performed on the results from each segment.
 This approach doesn't persist the entire result set in memory (like the Priority Queue) as it streams back batches as they are returned from the merge function.
 However, attempting to query too many segments could also result in high memory usage due to the need to open decompression and decoding buffers for each.
-The `druid.query.scan.maxSegmentsTimeOrderedInMemory` limit protects from this by capping the number of segments opened per historical when time ordering is used.
+The `druid.query.scan.maxSegmentsOrderedInMemory` limit protects from this by capping the number of segments opened per historical when time ordering is used.

-Both `druid.query.scan.maxRowsQueuedForTimeOrdering` and `druid.query.scan.maxSegmentsTimeOrderedInMemory` are
+Both `druid.query.scan.maxRowsQueuedForOrdering` and `druid.query.scan.maxSegmentsOrderedInMemory` are
 configurable and can be tuned based on hardware specs and number of dimensions being queried.

 ## Legacy mode